randomor/randomor.github.io/@randomor/zenshelf/index.md

 These apps felt overwhelming, with screens full of empty lists, categories, trackers, timers, and persistent subscription popups.
 Yet, something still seemed to be missing.

 On a Sunday night, I stumbled upon [OpenLibrary](https://openlibrary.org/) and their book search API.
 The next day, I asked Claude to create an iOS app featuring a grid of book covers and an ISBN camera scanner.
 Within an hour, I was using my phone to scan ISBN barcodes into a grid of books – it already felt useful.
+Since then, we had to move away from OpenLibrary because it experienced a long DDoS attack and we have been using Google Books API which has a bigger catalog as well.

 ![i like to start from sketch](./assets/zenshelf-initial-design.jpeg)

 Over the next two days, I collaborated with ChatGPT [^1] to generate the perfect icon.
 This process led me to the middle row below.
 I created v4 using Figma, but after seeing it on my phone, I realized it had too many details.
 Eventually, I arrived at v5.

 ![icon evolution](./assets/zenshelf-icons-evolution.jpeg)

-When I shared the progress with my kids, they loved it and were eager to start using it to track their reading.
-Now, I'm motivated to get it on TestFlight and eventually ship this app.

 ## Where are we now?